Dinner with the Family

 Dinner with the Family is a 1959 Australian TV play.
 Australian TV drama was relatively rare at the time.
-It featured English star Jessie Matthews in her first Australian TV appearance - she was touring the country at the time - and was shot in Melbourne.
+It featured English star Jessie Matthews in her first Australian TV appearance – she was touring the country at the time – and was shot in Melbourne.

 Plot

 A young man, Georges, married for money and is unhappy because he has fallen in love with Isabelle.
 To escape from reality one night he hires actors to play his parents and a butler and invites over Isabelle.
-But George's parents are determined to save their son's marriage and turn up with George's worthless friend Jacques.
+However, George's parents are determined to save their son's marriage, and turn up with George's worthless friend Jacques.
 Barbara is Jacques' wife.